telangrocks/Shriaknt-Telang-/deployment/environment.example.md

    - Frontend reachable via HTTPS and allowed in `ALLOWED_ORIGINS`.
 4. **Smoke Test**
    - Visit splash → registration.
-   - Complete Firebase phone auth on web or Android.
+   - Complete email registration via Supabase.
-   - Confirm dashboards load with valid JWT session and push notifications arrive.
+   - Confirm dashboards load with valid JWT session and in-app bell notifications appear.

 Keep this document updated when new services or variables are introduced.